Kcyb3r/Table-cal/README.md

 This is a Tables calculator machine..

-For whose didn't learn tables ever
+For those who didn't learn tables ever

 - uses